RafaelKarcz/Tableau_AirbnbAnalysis/readme.rst

 License
 -------

-Released under the MIT License.
-See LICENSE <./LICENSE>_.
+This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.